Helmut Rüffler

 Helmut Rüffler (18 January 1918 – 21 September 2001) was a German Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II.
 Rüffler was credited with 88 victories in 690 missions, a further 10 victories were claimed but not confirmed.

 Career

 Rüffler was born on 18 January 1918 in Waldenburg, present-day Wałbrzych in Poland, at the time in the Province of Lower Silesia within the German Empire.
 Following flight training, (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
-The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.) he was posted to the Ergänzungsgruppe of Jagdgeschwader 3 (JG 3—3rd Fighter Wing) on 28 September 1940.
+The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.) he was posted to the Ergänzungsgruppe of Jagdgeschwader 3 Udet (JG 3—3rd Fighter Wing) on 28 September 1940.
 Holding the rank of Unteroffizier, Rüffler was transferred to 7.
 Staffel (7th squadron) of JG 3 on 1 February 1941.